Legal Anti-Trafficking Working Group

-The monthly working group is an informal opportunity for attorneys and legal service providers to ask questions and share experiences about handling human trafficking cases.
+The weekly working group is an informal opportunity for attorneys and legal service providers to ask questions and share experiences about handling human trafficking cases.
 This is an opportunity to get technical assistance at no cost from legal professionals across the country.
 As an added benefit, you will have access to updates in anti-trafficking legal and policy issues.

 To join, please sign up here: http://eepurl.com/8TV35.

 Social Services Monthly TA Call